ziflex/project-build-boilerplate/README.md

 # Project Build Boilerplate
-Starter for your project build system.
+Boilerplate for your project build system.